Gluten free bread recipe may be a solution to stomach pain and indigestion after indulging in wheat-products.

 The whole subject of the big G allergy, intolerance and bowel disease is very complex.
-It's also quite controversial; folk simply aren't enjoying the modern loaf any longer for one reason or another.
+It's also quite controversial; folk simply are not enjoying the modern loaf any longer for one reason or another.

 For the rest, a gluten intolerance causes a variety of bowel symptoms; diarrhoea, bloating, heartburn and pain.